Breadcrumbs

 Please note: Limited 3

-The option to use SAML in your edoobox account is available with the Limited 3 subscription and above.
+The option to use SAML in your edoobox account is available starting from the Limited 3 subscription.
 Free support for this topic is limited.
-If you require more extensive support, we are happy to offer you paid services.
+Should you require more extensive assistance, we are pleased to offer paid services.

-The implementation of a SAML-based single sign-on (SSO) solution in edoobox enables users (super admins, admins, and managers) to navigate seamlessly and securely between their identity provider (Microsoft Azure) and edoobox without having to log in to edoobox again each time or use a new password.
-This integration helps save time and increase the security of user accounts.
+Implementing a SAML-based Single Sign-On (SSO) solution in edoobox enables users (Super Admins, Admins, and Managers) to navigate seamlessly and securely between their Identity Provider (Microsoft Azure) and edoobox without having to log in to edoobox again or use a new password each time.
+This integration helps save time and enhances the security of user accounts.

 What is SAML?

 SAML (Security Assertion Markup Language) Identity Provider (IdP) is a security service that allows users to log in to multiple applications with a single username and password.
-The IdP generates secure login credentials (SAML assertions) and sends them to the service providers (SP) that host the applications the user wants to log in to.
-The IdP handles user authentication and authorization, while the SP processes the user's login credentials and controls access to the applications.
+The IdP generates secure login credentials (SAML assertions) and sends them to the Service Providers (SP) that host the applications the user wishes to access.
+The IdP handles user authentication and permission verification, while the SP processes the user's credentials and controls access to the applications.

-1. Configure the settings in the "Single Sign-On" menu.
+1. In the "Single sign-on" menu, configure the settings.
 Select the SAML method and enter the following values:

 1. Reply URL: Enter the value "https://app2.edoobox.com/v2/auth/saml/reply".

-Creation of the entity ID for use as a remote XML URL
+Creating the Entity ID for use as a Remote XML URL

 2. Optimize the app settings as needed.
-Here you can configure the registration guidelines or define custom attributes, among other things.
+Here, you can, among other things, configure login policies or define custom attributes.

 3. Optional: Add additional attributes: